LukeGrahamLandry/franca/README.md

 ## Features

-The main gimmick is full compile-time code execution: anything you can do at runtime, you can do at comptime.
+The main gimmick is compile-time code execution.
 Comptime code doesn't run in an interpreter.
 It's JITted to machine code by the same backend as the rest of your program.
 Supporting that while also allowing cross compilation and reproducible builds is... nontrivial, but it mostly works.
 Comptime code can dynamically allocate memory, make syscalls, and generate code.